-The actual founder of modern Satanism is considered to be Aleister Crowley, whose doctrine, developed in the early 20th century, was to exert a strong influence on certain circles.
-However, there are only a few well-structured and organized cults that even claim to be Satanists.
+The actual founder of modern Satanism is Aleister Crowley, whose doctrine, developed in the early 20th century, was to exert a strong influence on certain circles.
+However, only a few well-structured and organized cults claim to be Satanists.
 Two are more important: the First Church of Satan and the Temple of Seth.

 Evil, as a personal and existential reality, is but the antipode of Good.
-As a moral reality, it is the product of man’s freedom, the result of personal choice.
+Moral reality is the product of man’s freedom and personal choice.
 Both as an individual and moral certainty, we find it expressed in many places and times in similar forms, in the Greeks, Romans, and Germans, from the Indians and Chinese to the Jews and Christians.

 What religion worships the Devil?